sting-ioc/sting/docs/include_injector.md

 An injector defines a graph of components with service [inputs](inputs.md) and service [outputs](outputs.md).
-So it would be possible to create a fragment with appropriate provider methods so that the injector can be included within a different injector.
+So it would be possible to create a fragment with appropriate provider methods so that the injector can be included in a different injector.

 Imagine an injector defined by: